levigrenier/Santa-Fe-Institute-REU-Application/README.md

 ![Network2](https://user-images.githubusercontent.com/74566341/148861477-1e5bdff8-e606-4296-a4a7-5c3e8cbd636c.PNG)

-Notice the interesting peak of the clustering coefficient in this network.
-I assume this is because this network is essentially a sorting algorithm (adding higly-connected neighbors and discarding the lowly-connected).
+Notice how the clustering coefficient peaks and then stabilizes in this network.
+I assume this is because the dynamics of this network are essentially a sorting algorithm (adding higly-connected neighbors and discarding the lowly-connected).
 The reason the network doesn't dissolve entirely is because I've included a lower bound of connections per node.

+(This gif cuts off the last 50 time-steps as they were the same as the final frames.)

 The visuals are courtesy of the Gephi software.